Louisiana is a Sportsman's Paradise

 The Perfect Storm

-Louisiana's constitution is based not on Common Law, but Napoleonic Code, leaving wiggle room for the right lawyer to interpret the law in their favor.
+Louisiana law is based not on English Common Law like other stats, but instead Louisiana Civil Code, leaving wiggle room for the right lawyer to interpret the law in the favor of property owners.

 Louisiana's #1 organization fighting for fishing freedom, Coastal Conservation Association, hasn't stepped up to the plate, one reason being that the aforementioned companies are their major sponsors.